kshannon-ucsd/dsc100/pages/practice.md

 <details>
 <summary>Solution</summary>
-To find transitive dependencies:
+To find transitive dependencies:<br />

-1. Start with A → B
+1. Start with A → B<br />
-2. Since we have A → B, if B were part of any determinant, those dependencies would be transitive
+2. Since we have A → B, if B were part of any determinant, those dependencies would be transitive<br />
-3. However, B alone doesn't determine anything
+3. However, B alone doesn't determine anything<br />
-4. B with C determines D (BC → D)
+4. B with C determines D (BC → D)<br />
-5. D determines E (D → E)
+5. D determines E (D → E)<br />

 Therefore, there are no attributes transitively dependent on A alone.
 </details>